Test automation metrics: KPI components

 - Irrelevant results: test failure – problems with the environment, data-related problems, changes in the application (business logic and/or interface).

 The irrelevant results are those that decrease the automation efficiency from the economic and duration point.

 The percentage of the irrelevant fails is also the data used in metrics.
 The acceptable percentage level depends upon the project, though the figure of 20% can be used a basic adequate level.

-If the rate of the irrelevant results exceeds the acceptable level, pay special attention to the source of issue.
+If the rate of the irrelevant results exceeds the acceptable level, pay special attention to the source of the issue.
 Lower in the diagram you can see how changed the automation process after elimination of the secondary issues.
-The diagram was made on one of our latest project.
+The diagram was made on one of our latest projects.

 So in a nutshell, being aware of automation process specifics and methods of efficiency evaluation, you have the basic information necessary for tracking the process.
-Now you are able to find the reasons of your automationproject success to keep up with, and understand what and why went wrong.
-Still there always are some things to know more and I am always ready to provide you with necessary details.
+Now you are able to find the reasons for your automation project success to keep up with and understand what and why went wrong.
+Still, there always are some things to know more and I am always ready to provide you with the necessary details.